Fall I Lessons begin week of October 10, 2017

 Swim Lesson Descriptions

-Instructor– Tom Tringale
+Instructor – Tom Tringale

-Instructor– Carly Shaw
+Instructor – Carly Shaw

-Instructor– Chloe Morales
+Instructor – Chloe Morales

 Instructor – Abby Doherty

-Instructor– Gracie O’Callaghan
+Instructor – Gracie O’Callaghan

 This class is built for children who are ready to start learning the basic skills but aren’t quite old enough to participate in our lesson program.
 We start learning how to float, blow bubbles, kick, arm movement and work on dunking our heads.

-Level 1 Introduction to Water Skills
+Level 1 Introduction to Water Skills (6 years and over)

 There are no pre requisites for this course.
 The objective of Level 1 is to help students feel comfortable in the water and enjoy water safely.
 In this level the swimmer learns elementary aquatic skills, such as floats and glides with kicks, as well as practicing submerging their head under water.
 Swimmers will build on to these skills as they progress through the 5 Learn-to-Swim levels.